Treatment for Postpartum Depression Overview

 - The medical history of the woman

-- What other types of medications she may be taking
+- Other types of drugs the mother may be taking

-The most commonly prescribed type of medication for postpartum depression is an antidepressant.
-Antidepressants work to elevate and stabilize the mood to stop postpartum depression symptoms such as mood swings, sadness and irritability.
-There are several classifications of antidepressants and each one works a little differently in its chemical effect on the brain.
+Antidepressants are the most commonly prescribed type of medication for postpartum depression.
+Antidepressants elevate and stabilize the mood, preventing postpartum depression symptoms such as mood swings, sadness, and irritability.
+There are several classifications of antidepressants, each with a different chemical effect on the brain.

-Antidepressants are the most common forms of medications prescribed to women suffering from postpartum depression.
-Antidepressants work to balance out brain chemicals called neurotransmitters, which affect mood and emotions.
+Antidepressants are the most common psychiatry medications prescribed to women suffering from postpartum depression.
+Antidepressants work to balance a person’s neurotransmitters, the brain chemicals that affect mood and emotions.

-There are several types of antidepressants that can be prescribed by doctors depending on a number of factors.
+Several types of antidepressants are prescribed based on various factors.
 Selective Serotonin Reuptake Inhibitors (SSRIs) are drugs that specifically improve serotonin levels in the brain.
 Serotonin is one type of neurotransmitter responsible for emotions and mood.
-SSRIs block the reabsorption of serotonin in the brain making it more readily available in the brain.
-This then helps to elevate mood and reduce general symptoms of postpartum depression.
+SSRIs block the reabsorption of serotonin in the brain, making it more readily available to the brain.
+Serotonin helps to elevate mood and reduce general symptoms of postpartum depression.

-Regardless of the type of antidepressant being taken, they must be taken as instructed at the same time daily to improve their effectiveness in reducing postpartum depression symptoms.
+Regardless of the type of antidepressant, women must take them as instructed at the same time each day.
+Doing so improves their effectiveness in reducing postpartum depression symptoms.

-Postpartum depression is a condition in which a full recovery is possible.
-While each individual woman will experience this disorder in different ways, it generally lasts 6 months.
-With a combination of therapy, medication and healthy lifestyle choices, women can recover from this terrible condition and go on to live happy and healthy lives with their children and families.
+Full recovery from postpartum depression is possible.
+Each woman experiences this disorder in different ways.
+However, the condition generally lasts six months.
+With therapy, medication, and healthy lifestyle choices, women can recover from postpartum depression.
+Recovery allows mothers to live happy and healthy lives with their children and families.

 Psychologist vs. Psychiatrist

-When pursuing psychotherapy for postpartum depression, there are generally two types of mental health professionals who can provide treatment: psychologists and psychiatrists.
-Though these two professions both work to help treat mental conditions and improve emotional wellbeing, they have distinct differences in educational background, scope of practice and approach to therapy.
+Generally, two types of mental health professionals can treat postpartum depression: psychologists and psychiatrists.
+Both professions work to treat mental conditions and improve emotional well-being.
+However, they have distinct differences in educational background, scope of practice, and approach to therapy.

-While psychologists and psychiatrists take different approaches to therapy, they both provide valuable treatments options to deliver a well-rounded and holistic approach to postpartum depression recovery.
+While psychologists and psychiatrists take different approaches to therapy, they both provide valuable treatment options to deliver a well-rounded and holistic approach to postpartum depression recovery.